-As states ranging from Massachusetts to Colorado have legalized recreational marijuana since 2012, the University’s home state of Connecticut now finds itself embroiled in the very same debate.
+As states from Massachusetts to Colorado have legalized recreational marijuana since 2012, the University’s home state of Connecticut now finds itself embroiled in the very same debate.
 On Monday, State Senator Ed Gomes hosted a town hall at Housatonic Community College in Bridgeport to discuss the costs and benefits of recreational marijuana.
 State legislatures introduced four bills to legalize recreational marijuana this year, and Middletown’s own government has not been exempt from these discussions.

 Local officials are weighing a number of competing considerations as they deliberate on Middletown’s role in the legalization effort.